firedrakeproject/firedrake/docs/source/extruded-meshes.rst

     N2CG = OuterProductElement(N2_1, CG_2)

 This element still only has two components.
-To expand this into a three-dimensional curl-conforming element, the syntax is:
+To expand this into a three-dimensional curl-conforming element, we must use the :py:class:`~ufl.finiteelement.hdivcurl.HCurl` operator; the syntax is:

 .. code-block:: python